openproblems-bio/openproblems/README.md

 function dataset(bool test=False) -> AnnData adata
 ```

-Methods should take an AnnData object and store the output in-place in  `adata.obs` according to the specification of the task.
+Methods should take an AnnData object and store the output in  `adata.obs` according to the specification of the task.

 ```
-function method(AnnData adata) -> None
+function method(AnnData adata) -> AnnData adata
 ```

 Metrics should take an AnnData object and return a float.